Jayson Gaddis: Founder of The Relationship School

 01:08:21.62 – Brian David Crane

-yeah yeah I mean that’s that’s the that’s the really dark side of a lot of this There’s a story in the book of you know they talk about this children online privacy protection act.
-Coppa and how kids are supposed to be 13 to even create an account but it’s not verified.
-There’s no parental consent There’s also no penalty for the company if they allow them in beforehand and then there’s a story in the book where hate talks to Zuckerberg and says you know in 19 says I was able to sign up.
+Yeah I mean that’s the really dark side of a lot of this.
+There’s a story in the book of they talk about this children online privacy protection act – COPPA, and how kids are supposed to be 13 to even create an account but it’s not verified.
+There’s no parental consent.
+There’s also no penalty for the company if they allow them in beforehand, and then there’s a story in the book where hate talks to Zuckerberg and says, In 2019, I was able to sign up.

 And created an account without any checks and it was a fake account.
-You guys didn’t do anything about it and Zuckerberg says we’re working on it and he comes back four years later and tests Instagram again and it’s the same thing.
+You guys didn’t do anything about it and Zuckerberg says we’re working on it, and he comes back 4 years later and tests Instagram again and it’s the same thing.
 It’s able to create an account with zero problems and then they go into this whistleblower story.
+From Meta where it’s an intentional part of Instagram’s growth strategy to allow kids as young as possible in because it allows them to get hooked and start to do it.

 01:09:48.26 – Jayson Gaddis